Alabama State Bar, 1986

 J.D., Cumberland School of Law, 1986; B.A., Auburn University, 1982

-After graduation from Auburn University in 1982 and from Cumberland School of Law in 1986, Mark served as Legislative Assistant to United States Senator Jeremiah Denton; in the Office of the General Counsel, U.S. Department of Energy; and as Special Assistant to the Assistant Secretary for Legislative, Intergovernmental and Public Affairs, U. S. Department of Energy.
+After graduation, Mark served as Legislative Assistant to United States Senator Jeremiah Denton; in the Office of the General Counsel, U.S. Department of Energy; and as Special Assistant to the Assistant Secretary for Legislative, Intergovernmental and Public Affairs, U. S. Department of Energy.

 AV Preeminent™ Rated by Martindale-Hubbell® for 10 years